 NIDDK Fellows Advisory Board (FAB)

-The NIDDK Fellows Advisory Board (FAB) is comprised of pre- and post-doctoral fellows that work together to serve the NIDDK fellow’s community.
-FAB members are responsible for organizing the annual NIDDK Scientific Conference, a research and career development-oriented institutional event.
-In addition, members of the FAB group continually work towards supporting the NIDDK fellow’s community through multiple initiatives, including the NIDDK Informer Newsletter, the Fellowship Website, the Individual Development Plan Workshop, and the Career Development Workshop Series, in addition to other initiatives promoting wellness and personal and professional development of NIDDK fellows.
+The NIDDK Fellows Advisory Board (FAB) is comprised of pre- and post-doctoral fellows that work together to support the NIDDK fellow community.
+FAB members are responsible for organizing the Annual NIDDK Scientific Conference, Individual Development Plan Workshop, and Career Development Workshop Series, in addition to other initiatives promoting wellness and personal and professional development of NIDDK fellows.

-Members have the opportunity to influence the activities of the group while developing transferable skills such as leadership, organization, time-management, communication, and team-work.
+FAB members have the opportunity to influence the activities of the group while developing transferable skills such as leadership, organization, time-management, communication, and teamwork.

-The FAB group is always happy to accept new members as well as new ideas for initiatives that can enrich the activities of the group.
+FAB is always happy to accept new members as well as new ideas for initiatives that can enrich the activities of the group.

 NIH Fellows Committee (FelCom)